-Students must maintain a quarterly grade point average of 2.0 or better and are encouraged to consult with instructors, counselors or faculty advisers, and student services support staff for assistance in achieving their academic goals and objectives.
-Students whose quarterly grade point average falls below a 2.0 are notified of progressive action, to include warning, probation and suspension.
-Students must have a final college-level GPA of 2.0 or better to receive a degree or certificate from CCS.
+All enrolled students must maintain a cumulative grade point average of 2.0 or better.

+Students whose cumulative grade point average falls below a 2.0 are notified of progressive action, to include warning, probation and suspension.

 Degree/Certificate Completion